ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 - The "significant_means.txt" contains the mean expression (same as "means.txt") of the significant receptor–ligand complex only.
 This is the result of crossing "means.csv" and "pvalues.txt".
 - The "relevant_interactions.txt" contains a binary matrix indicating if the interaction is relevant (1) or not (0).
 An interaction is classified as relevant if a gene is a DEG in a cluster/cell type (information provided by the user in the DEG.tsv file) and all the participant genes are expressed.
 Alternatively, the value is set to 0.
 This file is specific to `degs_analysis`.
 Each row corresponds to a ligand-receptor interaction, while each column corresponds to a cell-cell interacting pair.
 - The "deconvoluted.txt" file gives additional information for each of the interacting partners.
 This is important as some of the interacting partners are heteromers.
 In other words, multiple molecules have to be expressed in the same cluster in order for the interacting partner to be functional.
+- The "percentages.txt" like deconvoluted  gives additional information for each of the interacting partners.
+In this case, this file denotes the percentage of cells expressing a given gene.

 See below the meaning of each column in the outputs: